 Productive, possible, practical?

-My first thought was to see if sticking with just one improves productivity.
-This quickly turned to wondering if strictly restricting myself to a single technology was possible and practical.
+My first thought was to see if sticking with just one company improves productivity.
+This quickly turned to wondering if sticking to a single technology was possible and practical.

 The only way to know for sure is to dive in and test the idea by immersing myself in each for a week at a time.